dojo/docs/dojo/io/iframe.rst

 Introduction
 ============

-The iframe IO class is intended to handle complex IO operations that cannot be done through a basic dojo.xhr*() call.
+The iframe IO functions are intended to handle complex IO operations that cannot be done through a basic dojo.xhr*() call.
 These situations are fairly common and include the following:

 * Calling a service on a server other than the one that originated the calling page (cross-domain request).
 * Uploading files from a form (File Input controls).
 The normal XHR mechanism cannot access file data referenced by file selection tags as a security measure.
 An iframe, however, can, so by proxying those calls through an iframe make it possible to still do file uploads in an asynchronous manner.